 Provides supervision or assistance with activities of daily living, coordination of services by outside health providers, and providing activities, in an effort to ensure the health, safety and well-being of residents.
-ALFs vary in size from a three-resident house to large facilities that house hundreds of residents.
+ALFs vary in size from very small to large facilities that can house hundreds of residents.

 Attorney at Law vs. Attorney-in-Fact -

 An attorney at law is a lawyer who has been licensed by the state in which he or she practices.
 An attorney-in-fact is an agent, for example, under a Durable Power of Attorney, who is authorized to act on behalf of another person but isn't necessarily authorized to practice law.

 Bar Association -

 A bar association is a professional association of lawyers.
-Some bar associations are mandatory organizations that regulate the admission to practice law in that jurisdiction, while other states have voluntary bar associations that are professional organizations dedicated to serving their members.
+Some state bar associations are mandatory organizations that regulate the admission to practice law in that jurisdiction, while other states have voluntary bar associations that are professional organizations dedicated to serving their members.
 In many jurisdictions, it is both mandatory and a professional organization.

 A broad definition for any person or entity (like a charity) who is to receive assets or profits from an estate, a trust, an insurance policy or any instrument in which there is distribution.
 There is also an "incidental beneficiary" or a "third-party beneficiary" who gets a benefit although not specifically named, such as someone who will make a profit if a piece of property is distributed to another.

-A bequest is property given by a will to a beneficiary.
+A bequest is property given through a will to a beneficiary.